spike01/tdl-warmup/README.md

 Warmup code provided to kickstart the challenge.

-## A. How to run the challenge
+## A. How to run the warmup challenge

-1. Start the remote challenge.
-Try "sum" first.
+1. Connect to the provided remote endpoint.
+Set your username and select "sum" challenge.
 2. Download and start the client for the language of choice:
   * Java
   * Ruby